-Using your personalised results, you can identify those transferrable skills and have the confidence to promote and discuss these with potential employers.
+Using your personalised results, you can identify those transferable skills and have the confidence to promote and discuss these with potential employers.

-Examples of transferrable skills include customer communication, managing information and ideas and working with tools.
+Examples of transferable skills include customer communication, managing information and ideas and working with tools.

 Based on your work history, Skills Match also gives brief insights into career matches, such as average weekly earnings, expected future demand while also identifying any skills gaps that might be filled with training.